Christianib003/School-Library/README.md

 ## Acknowledgments

-This project was initialised using [microverse template](https://github.com/microverseinc/curriculum-template-databases).
+This project was constructed according to Microverse requirements

 ## 📝 License